I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Later philosophers during what is called the Age of Reason in the 18th century argued otherwise.
 Slowly, the absolute power of monarchs was chipped away until full-blown democracy emerged in the 20th century in most Western nations.

 Given the long sweep of human history, democracy is a quite recent innovation.

 Canada is reckoned to be one of the most stable democracies in the world.
 According to the Economist Intelligence Unit 2021 report, Canada is one of only 21 countries in the world among 195 that is designated a “full democracy.”

 Here’s how the Canadian Library of Parliament describes what it means: “In a democratic country, all eligible citizens have the right to participate, either directly or indirectly, in making the decisions that affect them.
 Canadian citizens normally elect someone to represent them in making decisions at the different levels of government.
 This is called a representative democracy.
 Countries like Canada, the United States of America, and the United Kingdom all have representative democracies.
 Before European people came to Canada, many different Indigenous peoples governed their regions using many different political systems, including democracy.”

 But, there are flaws even in Canada’s robust democracy.
-In the federal election of October 2015, the Liberal Party was handed a majority government by voters; but only by a small minority of voters.
-Three out of four eligible Canadians did not vote for the Liberals.
-Most of them, about nine million people (34 percent), did not bother to vote at all.
+In the federal election of September 2021, the Liberal Party won the most seats in Parliament (47 percent) but got 190,000 fewer votes than the Conservative Party.
+Two thirds of eligible Canadians did not vote for the Liberals.
+Most of them, about ten million people (37.8 percent), did not bother to vote at all.
 The rest voted for other parties.